vmunix486/update/README.md

 # What does it do?

 It looks in /etc/os-release and sees what distrobution you are running, it then runs the commands needed to update the distribution.
+If you want to reboot after updating, add -r or --reboot.

 # Why?